poti0n/100daysofhacking/README.md

 ### Day 100
 Didn't quite finish the camera project but it's set to finish tomorrow.
 I'm gonna extend this another 100 days

+### Day 101
+Last night I was so exhausted from packing for a trip I fell asleep before I could update.
+The camera project is functional, I think.
+I will test it this evening and include results in my day 102 update tonight!